-- 27. Processes utilized at all levels and criteria and standards established in compliance with this Agreement shall be circulated to affected bargaining unit members in advance of their use. - 28.
+- 27. Simultaneous Application for Tenure and Promotion.
+Bargaining unit members who apply for tenure in accord with paragraph 18 timelines also may apply for regular promotion to associate professor at the same time.
+In their narratives, applicants shall address how and to what extent they have met the standards set forth in the departmental procedures, criteria, standards, and bylaws and the terms of this Agreement, first for tenure and then for promotion to associate professor.
+Departments, deans and the provost shall make separate recommendations, first on tenure and then on promotion. - 28.
+Processes utilized at all levels and criteria and standards established in compliance with this Agreement shall be circulated to affected bargaining unit members in advance of their use. - 29.
 All evidence not submitted by the bargaining unit member and used in making recommendations concerning reappointment, tenure, or promotion, shall be shared with the bargaining unit member normally two (2) weeks before such recommendations are made and passed on to the next level.
 The bargaining unit member shall be provided an opportunity to address such evidence.
 At the request of the bargaining unit member, a description of such evidence used in these matters shall be reduced to written form.
-If the dean or designee or Provost is unable to share such evidence with the bargaining unit member prior to two (2) weeks before the date the recommendation is due at the next level, the date for submitting the recommendation to the next level shall be extended accordingly up to a maximum of two (2) weeks.

-- 29. Negative Recommendations. - a.
+If the dean or designee or Provost is unable to share such evidence with the bargaining unit member prior to two (2) weeks before the date the recommendation is due at the next level, the date for submitting the recommendation to the next level shall be extended accordingly up to a maximum of two (2) weeks. - 30.
+Negative Recommendations. - a.
 Tenure or Reappointment.
 Negative tenure or reappointment recommendations of the department and/or dean shall be considered in the same manner as positive recommendations at each level up to and including the Provost.
-If the decision of the Provost is negative, the decision may be grieved as specified in Paragraph 53. - b.
+If the decision of the Provost is negative, the decision may be grieved as specified in Paragraph 54. - b.
 Promotion.
-If the recommendation of a bargaining unit member's application for promotion is negative at the departmental or dean's level of review and if the bargaining unit member desires further review, he/she must initiate a request for review at the next level as specified in Paragraph 52 of this Article.
-If the decision is negative at the Provost's level, the decision may be grieved as specified in Paragraph 53.
+If the recommendation of a bargaining unit member's application for promotion is negative at the departmental or dean's level of review and if the bargaining unit member desires further review, he/she must initiate a request for review at the next level as specified in Paragraph 53 of this Article.
+If the decision is negative at the Provost's level, the decision may be grieved as specified in Paragraph 54.